kristenjacobs/container-networking/slides/201812-kubecon/notes.md

 ## Code: Multi node setup.sh

 * Explain that we are now using a 2 node vagrant setup.
-* Talk through the *setup.sh*.
+* Open the *setup.sh*.
 * Describe the parts common to the previous step.
 * Describe the setup of the extra routes.
 * Explain the IP forwarding: Turns your Linux box into a router, which is required in this case as the node has to forward the packets for any network namespaces that live on that node.